PerpetualHelp/python-line-profiler/README.md

 This is a very buggy beta.
 There are probably a lot of issues.
 Known issues are:
 1. Registering multiple functions with the same name with only show visualizations on one of the functions
 2. Registering multiple scripts will cause the function profile to be overwritten if a registered function occurs in both scripts.
-3. Visualizations only appear on changing tabs.
+3. Visualization seem to disappear when multiple scripts are shown side by side when switching tabs.
-4. `pytest` files cannot be used as test scripts.
+4. `pytest` files cannot be used as test scripts (probably).
 5. No other testing packages can be used either.

-Possible issues based on the current code:
+Possible issues based on the current code.
+If you run into these issues, please open an [issue](https://github.com/PerpetualHelp/python-line-profiler/issues):
-1. Renamed imports (`import numpy as np`) could cause issues.
+1. Import aliasing (`import numpy as np`) could cause issues.
 2. Relative imports with more than one level of namespace packages will likely cause problems.

 ## Release Notes